benliang99/Goose.ai/README.md

 ## ❓ What it does

 Goose.ai is a multipurpose, platform-agnostic tool that uses an LLM-driven chatbot to increase accessibility to Web3 services and blockchain data visualization tools.
-Ask questions about specific Web3 technologies, get insights on live data feeds, and **make blockchain state changes** all through chat.
+Ask questions about specific Web3 technologies, get insights on data feeds (subgraphs), and **make blockchain state changes** all through chat.

 ## 🚧 How we built it